 The most important contribution of this paper is our thorough evaluation of the impact of various DoS attacks on gossip-based multicast protocols.
 In addition to examining the effect of DoS on Drum, we also measure the effectiveness of the DoS-mitigating techniques employed by it.
 We mostly concern ourselves with the benefits of combining both the push and pull methods.
 We evaluate three protocols: (i) Drum, (ii) Push, which uses only push operations, and (iii) Pull, which uses only pull operations.
 Pull and Push are implemented the same way Drum is, with the important measures of bounding the number of messages accepted in each round and using random ports.
 Thus, in comparing the three protocols, we study the effectiveness of combining push and pull operations under the assumption that these other measures are used.
-Subsequently, Section IX evaluates the effectiveness of Drum's other DoS-mitigation concepts, by contrasting Drum's performance against that of two modified versions of Drum: one without resource separation, and a second without using random ports.
+Following that, Section 9 evaluates the effectiveness of the other DoS-mitigation concepts, by comparing Drum's performance to two modified versions of Drum: without resource separation, and without using random ports.

-We begin by evaluating the effect that a range of DoS attacks have on message latency using asymptotic mathematical analysis (in Section VI) and simulations (in Section VII).
+We begin by evaluating the effect that a range of DoS attacks have on message latency using asymptotic mathematical analysis (in Section 6) and simulations (in Section 7).
 Our simulation results exhibit the trends predicted by the analysis.
+In Appendix C, we also present detailed mathematical analysis, with results virtually identical to our simulations.

-For these evaluations, we make some simplifying assumptions: We assume no message is ever purged from any process's message buffer, and that all processes have some messages in their buffers (from previous multicast sessions).
+For these evaluations, we make some simplifying assumptions: We consider the propagation of a single message M, and assume that M is never purged from any process's message buffer.
+We do, however, assume that all the processes have messages other than M in their buffers, and thus all the processes gossip regardless of whether they have M or not.
 We also assume that when processes send a data message, they send the complete contents of their buffer in a single operation.
 We model the push operation as performed without push-offers (in Drum and in Push).
 We assume that the rounds are synchronized, and that the message-delivery latency is smaller than half the gossip period; thus, a process that sends a pull-request receives the pull-reply in the same round.
-All of these assumptions were made in previous analyses of gossip-based protocols, e.g., [1], [6], [16], [19].
+We consider a static group of n processes, and assume that every process has complete knowledge of all the other processes in the group.
+All of these assumptions were made in previous analyses of gossip-based protocols, e.g., [1, 8, 19, 22].

-The analysis and simulations measure latency in terms of gossip rounds: we measure the message's propagation time, which is the expected number of rounds it takes a given protocol to propagate a message to all (in the closed-form analysis) or to 99% (in the simulations) of the correct processes.
-We chose a threshold of 99% since the message may fail to reach some of the correct processes due to old-message purging or link loss.
+The analysis and simulations measure latency in terms of gossip rounds: we measure M's propagation time, which is the expected number of rounds it takes a given protocol to propagate M to all (in the closed-form analysis) or to 99% (in the simulations) of the correct processes.
+We chose a threshold of 99% since M may fail to reach some of the correct processes.
 Note that correct processes can be either attacked or non-attacked.
-In both cases, they should be able to send and receive data messages.
+In both cases, they should be able to send and receive dataa messages.

-We turn to measure actual performance on a cluster of workstations (in Section VIII).
+Finally, we turn to measure actual performance on a cluster of workstations (in Section 8).
 Our goal for this evaluation is twofold: First, we wish to ensure that the simplifying assumptions made in the analysis and simulations have little impact on their results.
 E.g., in the implementation, rounds are not synchronized and the push-offer mechanism is used (in Drum and in Push).
 Second, we seek to measure the consequences of DoS attacks not only on actual latency (in msecs.), but also on the throughput of a real system, where multiple messages are sent, and old messages are purged from processes' message buffers.